data42lana/end-to-end-cv-mlops-project/docs/dataset-card.md

     - `image_width`: image width in pixels (taken from `bounding_boxes.csv`)
     - `image_height`: image height in pixels (taken from `bounding_boxes.csv`).

 * `test.csv` - a file containing information about images to test.
-All fields in it are similar to the fields in the `train.csv` file.
+All the fields in it are similar to the fields in the `train.csv` file.
 ### ***EDA of Training Data***
 ![House Sparrow Distribution Plot](../outputs/plots/eda/train_number_hsparrows_distribution.jpg)
 ![Author Distribution Plot](../outputs/plots/eda/train_author_distribution.jpg)